Head of Collection Displays (Victorian to Contemporary) and Senior Curator 20th Century Collections

-As 20th Century Curator, I am responsible for acquisitions, displays and research relating to the collection within the period 1914 - 2000.
-In addition, since joining the Gallery in 2005, I have curated several exhibitions: Pop Art Portraits (2007), Gerhard Richter Portraits (2009), The Queen: Art and Image (2011-12) and The Great War in Portraits (2014).
+As Head of Collection Displays (Victorian to Contemporary), I lead the curatorial team developing the programme of new displays and interpretation for the Victorian to Contemporary period as part of the Gallery’s Inspiring People project.
+As Senior Curator 20th Century Collections, I am responsible for acquisitions, displays and research relating to the collection within the period 1914 - 2000.
+I also curate and advise on exhibitions within that period.
+Since joining the Gallery in 2005, I have curated several exhibitions: Giacometti: Pure Presence (2015-16), The Great War in Portraits (2014), The Queen: Art and Image (2011-12), Gerhard Richter Portraits (2009) and Pop Art Portraits (2007).
+My next exhibition at the NPG is Howard Hodgkin Portraits in 2017.
 In 2006 I introduced a new series of monographic loan displays, Interventions, which explores innovatory and unconventional approaches to 20th century portraiture through the work of leading international artists.
 To date, the series has included Andy Warhol, Francis Bacon, Jim Dine, Bridget Riley, Anthony Caro, Frank Auerbach, John Gibbons, Patrick Heron, Tony Bevan, Thomas Struth, and Jack Smith.
+The next displays in the series are Leon Golub and Antony Gormley.
 I am a member of the Gallery’s Senior Management Team.

-In addition to numerous exhibition catalogues (see Selected Publications), recent books include: The Great War in Portraits (2014), Cindy Sherman (2014), A Guide to Twentieth Century Portraits (2013), Anthony Caro: Presence (2010); Bridget Riley From Life (2010); Pop Art Portraits (2007).
+In addition to numerous exhibition catalogues and other publications (see Selected Publications), recent books include: Giacometti: Pure Presence (2015), The Great War in Portraits (2014), Cindy Sherman (2014), A Guide to Twentieth Century Portraits (2013), Anthony Caro: Presence (2010); Bridget Riley From Life (2010); Pop Art Portraits (2007).